One Solution

 “Wipe out an extraordinary, peaceful race?”

-“They don’t mean to harm us.”
+“They don’t want to harm us.”

 “What do you think Berek?”